“How do I keep control of my dog when being outside?”

 Let Them Explore And Get Back To Their Primal Instincts

 Likewise, the purpose of the walk isn’t just to let your dog defecate outside your house.
 It mimics the movement of a hunting pack on a mission together to find food, water, and shelter.
 This helps your dog stay connected to their primal instincts.
-If you’ve got trouble keeping up with your dog and they tend to explore away from you, getting GPS dog collars is also a good idea.
+If you’ve got trouble keeping up with your dog and they tend to explore away from you, getting top rated GPS dog collars is also a good idea.
 The return home—where the food, water, shelter, and other family members are—becomes the reward for going on the excursion with the pack, or at least the leader of the pack which is you.
 By bringing your dog home with excess energy drained through exercise, they will associate the feeling of calmness and fulfillment with this reward.

 Provide An Outlet — But With Limitations.

 Keeping your dog’s mind stimulated is also very important.
 This is when playtime comes in.
 Let your dog be a dog, so regulated playtime is the key.
 Things like playing fetch, having your dog search for a hidden treat, or running him through an obstacle course are all great ways to stimulate their mind and exhaust their energy.
 The objective here is that you control the length and intensity of the activity.
 That’s where “limitations” come in handy.
 Your dog’s hyperactivity ends the game.
 This is a gentle nudge, an easy sort of negative reinforcement.
 Setting boundaries tell your dog, “If I become too giddy, the treat is gone.”
 This should be paired alongside rewarding a calm, more collected behavior.

 Engage Their Sense Of Smell!